teateatea/heartbreaker/Broja's Downtime.md

 - **Fire-based damage:** Is halved.
 (Each die inflicts a minimum of 1 hit point damage.)
 - **Cold Iron Helmet:** Gain advantage to all saving throws versus [[Enchantment Magic|Enchantments and Charms]] of [[Fae]] origin.

-**Iron Sclerite:** Once per day, as an action, you may activate your armour.
-For $R$ turns, fire damage you take is reduced to 0.
+**Iron Sclerite:** As an action, you may activate your armour.
+For up to $R$ turns per day, fire damage you take is reduced to 0.
-- **Elemental Batteries:** This armour is powered by Elemental cores.
+- **Elemental Energy:** This armour is powered by Elemental cores.
 There are 6 slots in the back of the armour, one of which is already filled.
-	- 1 Water Imp Core is included in the price: +1 $R$
+	- A Water Imp Core is included in the price: +1 $R$
 	- The Resistance gained ($R$) is equal to the HD of the cooling Elemental whose core has been connected to the suit.
-	- Elemental cores work best if their source is cooling (*e.g. Water, Ice, Alcohol).* Some secondary Elements may work suboptimally *(e.g. Ooze, Ink),* and can be expected to provide $R$ equal to half their HD.
+	- Elemental cores work best if their source is cooling (*e.g. Water, Ice, Alcohol).* Some secondary Elements may work suboptimally *(e.g. Ooze, Ink, Mud),* and can be expected to provide $R$ equal to half their HD.

 ### Cold Iron Plate Armour - Considerations
 #### Heroic Armour (passive)